deadex-ng/quest-challange/README.md

 #### Step 1 [counter]:
 - Learning Objective: Learn at least one bash command that can search for a specific string in a file
 - Narrative: A team manager sends the player a snack message about an investigation on a breach in the system and asks how many users accessed the system on a particular date.
 At the same time, Lucca sends a snack message commenting as they talk.
-- Instructions: Download the file from a link (sent by product) and search for users who accessed the system at a particular date.Then send the number of users to the team mananger(as a snack message)
+- Instruction: Download the file from a link (sent by product) and search for users who accessed the system at a particular date.Then send the number of users to the team mananger(as a snack message)
 - How do users pass to the next step: The player sends the correct number to the team manager
 - Hints: Search for strings in file with Linux commands